-Am I correct in assuming that the fact that my solicitor in Redcar and Cleveland is not on my lender's solicitor panel that there is a problem with the quality of the firm’s conveyancing?
+Is the fact that my solicitor in Redcar and Cleveland is not on my mortgage company's solicitor panel that there is a problem with the standard of his conveyancing?

 It would not be wise to jump to that conclusion.
-There are all sorts of perfectly reasonable explanations.
-A recent report by the solicitors regulator revealed 76% of law firms surveyed had been removed from at least one lender panel.
-The top 5 reasons are as follows: (1) low volume of transactions (2) the solicitor is a sole practitioner (3) as part of the HSBC panel reduction (4) regulatory contact by SRA (5) accidental removal.
-Should you be concerned you should simply call the Redcar and Cleveland conveyancing practice and ask them why they are no longer on the approved list for your lender.
+There are plenty of plausible explanations.
+A recent report by the solicitors regulator indicated 76% of law firms surveyed had been removed from at least one lender panel.
+The top 5 reasons are as follows: (1) low volume of transactions (2) the lawyer is a sole practitioner (3) as part of the HSBC panel reduction (4) regulatory contact by SRA (5) accidental removal.
+If you are concerned you should contact the Redcar and Cleveland conveyancing practice and enquire why they are no longer on the approved list for your mortgage company.